opendocsg/slw-judgments-backfill/2017_SGHC_83/report.md

 34     Such a dichotomy would mean that instead of seeking such a judgment in chambers, a plaintiff should not make such an application and instead wait to go to open court and obtain the “same” judgment.
 Such a resulting situation is not logical.
 The same point was made by the Privy Council in the New Zealand case of _Strathmore Group Ltd v A M Fraser_ [1997] 2 AC 172 (“ _Strathmore_ ”) at [178].

 3       5 _Wellmix_ at [21] did consider _Strathmore_ and its endorsement of Sir John Donaldson MR’s reasoning in _White v Brunton_ [1984] QB 570.
-However, _Wellmix_ considered that _White v Brunton_ had been distinguished in _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ [2001] 3 SLR(R) 355 at [23] (“ _Aberdeen_ ”) in the context of Singapore.
+However, _Wellmix_ considered that _White v Brunton_ had been distinguished in _Aberdeen Asset Management Asia Ltd v Fraser & Neave Ltd_ <span class="citation">[2001] 3 SLR(R) 355</span> at [23] (“ _Aberdeen_ ”) in the context of Singapore.
 The point of difference noted in _Aberdeen_ was that in Singapore, the right of appeal against an interlocutory order made by a judge in chambers was only _qualified_ by the requirement to apply for further arguments within seven days after the making of the order and if the judge issued a certificate that he required no further argument.
 However, in _White v Brunton_ , the relevant English statute provided that there was _no_ right of appeal against such an order except with leave. _Aberdeen_ was of the view that there was nothing unjust about requiring an intended appellant to request further arguments before filing a notice of appeal (at [23]).
 It further observed that making such a request could hardly be considered to be an onerous burden (at [24]).

 36     On the other hand, one may wonder why that should be a valid reason to make the distinction in the case of split hearings.
 The point is not so much whether it would be unjust or difficult to require a request for further arguments to be made first but whether there is a logical reason to draw such a distinction in the first place.
 Furthermore, after amendments made to the SCJA by way of the Supreme Court of Judicature (Amendment) Act 2010 (Act 30 of 2010) (effective on 1 January 2011), the current situation in Singapore is more like the one in _White v Brunton_ than _Aberdeen_.
 In the case of an interlocutory order, it is no longer a question of requiring a request to be made first for further arguments but one of requiring leave to appeal.